purplapp/purplapp/README.md

 ### Server

-Purplapp will run in most servers.
+Purplapp will run on most servers.
 It's currently deployed to an Apache instance, but nginx or the built-in PHP server should work just as well.

 ## Development